code-and-effect/effective_website/TALK.md

 So I am kind of an oldschool developer.

 Sublime Text
+Git
+stree
-Try to use rails console
+Try to use rails console for git
 Firefox4Life

-## Exploring the App Code - Round 1
+## Starter Website

 It takes too darn long to make a fresh rails website.
 Nevermind an effective one.

 https://github.com/code-and-effect/effective_website

 TIME SAVER #1: Maintain your own stater template site.

+## Exploring the App Code - Round 1

 This is the same process I use when evaluating any new rails app.